cairnapp/go-geobuf/README.md

 Due to the nature of Go being a statically typed language, custom properties are not currently supported.

-Currently, [orb](https://github.com/paulmach/orb) is the underlying library supporting GeoJSON.
-Long term plans are to offer our own representation with orb as a supported extension.

-Some orb properties may lose their types through encoding/decoding.
+Some properties may lose their types through encoding/decoding.
 For instance, `int8`s may become `uint`s or just `int`s.

 ## Encoding/Decoding